arvi1709/Living_library/README.md

 - **Automatic Content Processing**: The backend uses the Gemini API to automatically extract text from documents, transcribe audio files, and generate relevant tags.
 - **User Profiles**: Users can manage their profile information, view their submitted stories, and track their recent activity.
 - **Community Engagement**: Like your favorite resources and join the discussion by posting comments.
+- **Bookmarking**: Save interesting resources to a personal list for easy access later from your profile.
 - **Responsive Design**: A clean, modern, and fully responsive UI that works on all devices.
 - **Theming**: Switch between Light, Dark, and System themes for optimal viewing comfort.